philiptitus/bridger/readme.md

 ## 🔒 Security

-For any security concerns, please contact me at [philip@example.com](mailto:mrphilipowade@gmail.com).
+For any security concerns, please contact me at [by mail](mailto:mrphilipowade@gmail.com).
 I take security seriously and appreciate any vulnerabilities being reported responsibly.

 ---